yjg30737/pyqt-database-example/README.md

 ## See Also

-<a href="https://realpython.com/python-pyqt-database/#reader-comments">Handling SQL Databases With PyQt: The Basics</a>
+<a href="https://realpython.com/python-pyqt-database/#reader-comments">Handling SQL Databases With PyQt: The Basics</a> - I made this thanks to this article.